Become a Member

 When the pandemic hit, D.C.’s happy hours did not end.
 Alcohol sales spiked in the DMV and my social media feeds were awash with those “Brady Bunch” screenshots: a human with wine glass in each Zoom square.
 Group photo!

 His goal?
-To showcase the ability of Spiritless offerings “to stand alone in a great cocktail as well as its ability to go ‘halfsies’ with Bourbon,” Brown said.
+To showcase the ability of Spiritless offerings “to stand alone in a great cocktail as well as its ability to go ‘halfsies’ with bourbon,” Brown says.
 A half-alc Old Fashioned sounds ideal for school nights, as well as those dreaded evenings when work beckons after dinner.

-For those who find that this advice falls short of satisfactory, he added,” should you transition, just remember that the brakes are always there.”
+For those who find this advice falls short of satisfactory, he adds, “Should you transition, just remember the brakes are always there.”

 Spiritless “Whiskey” Sour